timjogorman/RicherEventDescription/guidelines.md

 for these relations.

-#### Avoid annotating coreference links based solely on your personal
-evaluation or judgement
+#### If Identity is uncertain in the document, use BRIDGING (even if you know the truth)

-\label{judgement} Occasionally, authors (or context) will suggest coreference or identity, or will explicitly state the uncertainty of coreference.
+Occasionally, authors (or context) will suggest coreference or identity, or will explicitly state the uncertainty of coreference.